milletyann/OpenAMS/README.md

 │ │ └── user.py\
 │ ├─── \_\_init\_\_.py\
 │ ├─── database.py\
-│ ├─── db\_modif\_dev.py\ *(dev code meant to update a db table when I add a field without deleting and recreating everything, can be useful if you modify the project.
-Run in in the main folder of the project)*
+│ ├─── db*modif_dev.py\ *(dev code meant to update a db table when I add a field without deleting and recreating everything, can be useful if you modify the project.
+Run in in the main folder of the project)\_
 │ ├─── main.py\
 ├─── frontend/\
 │ ├─── \_\_init\_\_.py\
 │ ├─── app.py\
 │ ├─── helpers.py\
 │ ├─── performance_tab.py\
-│ └─── training_tab.py\
+│ ├─── training_tab.py\
-│ ├─── user_tab.py\
+│ └─── user_tab.py\
+├─── illus/\
+│ └─── illustrations_of_readme.png\
 ├─── requirements.txt\
 ├─── requirements.yml\
 └─── README.md\